Sens. Collins and Murkowski become early focus of Senate's court fight

 WASHINGTON — Within hours of Wednesday's surprising retirement announcement from Supreme Court Justice Anthony Kennedy, two moderate Republican women in the Senate became an important focus of Democrats seeking to prevent President Donald Trump from appointing a new justice who could reshape the court for decades to come — or at least temper how far right it might bend.

 With little power to defeat a nominee outright on their own, Democrats began to look at Sens.
-Susan Collins, R-Maine, and Lisa Murkowski, R-Alaska, as potential allies in their cause.
+Susan Collins of Maine and Lisa Murkowski of Alaska as potential allies in their cause.

 Both are moderates who support abortion rights and they are likely to face growing pressure should Trump put forward a conservative nominee who might threaten to severely curb those rights.
 Senate Democrats are happy to lead that charge.

-"People from all across America should realize that their rights and opportunities are threatened," Senate Majority Leader Chuck Schumer said on the Senate floor Thursday.
-"Nothing less than the fate of our health care system, reproductive rights for women, and countless other protections for middle class Americans are at stake."
+"People from all across America should realize that their rights and opportunities are threatened," Senate Minority Leader Chuck Schumer, D-N.Y., said on the Senate floor Thursday.
+"Nothing less than the fate of our health care system, reproductive rights for women and countless other protections for middle-class Americans are at stake."

-The pressure is expected to be more intense now than it was during the confirmation of Justice Neil Gorsuch last year, who both Collins and Murkowski voted for.
+The pressure is expected to be more intense now than it was during the confirmation of Justice Neil Gorsuch last year, whom both Collins and Murkowski voted for.

-Since then, both GOP senators have bucked their party on critical issues, including on a proposed repeal to the Affordable Care Act.
-And because Kennedy was considered the swing vote on many of the most hot-button issues, including Roe v.
+Since then, both GOP senators have bucked their party on critical issues, including on repealing the Affordable Care Act.
+And because Kennedy was considered the swing vote on many hot-button issues, including cases related to Roe v.
 Wade, his replacement will alter the balance of the high court.

 Breaking News Emails

-Just two hours after Kennedy’s retirement announcement, Collins reiterated her stance on abortion, saying that a women’s right to choose remains an important qualification for any nominee.
+Just two hours after Kennedy’s retirement announcement, Collins reiterated her stance, saying that recognizing the precedent of Roe v.
+Wade, the 1973 law that legalized abortion, remains an important qualification for any nominee.

 “I view Roe v.
 Wade as being settled law, it's clearly precedent and I always look for judges who respect precedent,” Collins told reporters Wednesday.
 “When I evaluate judges, I always look at judicial temperament, qualifications, experience, the ABA rating and their respect for the rule of law and the Constitution.
 Those are exactly the same criteria that I will apply to whomever the president nominates.”